AluruLab/alfred/README.md

 ## Running

-Place the files in a directory and run with the -i option for input directory. -o option is for output file and -k is provided to allow the number of errors.
+Place the input sequences into fasta files, with each sequence placed in a separate file, in a directory.
+Run the program while providing this input directory as -i option, the output file as the -o option, and the number of mismatches to allow is given as -k option.
-An example shown below
+An example is shown below:

     build/arakawa.x -i data/primates/ -o acs.primates.k3.out -k 3

-The above command runs the ACS_k prefix-chopping algorithm for the input files given in the directory "data/primates" and produces the output to the file "acs.primates.k3.out".
+The above command runs the ACS_k prefix-chopping algorithm for the input files in the directory "data/primates" and produces the output to the file "acs.primates.k3.out".
 It allows three mismatches, while matching for longest common prefix in the ACS_k computation.